History President Jana Bennett to Depart Cable Channel

 Jana Bennett is leaving her post as president and general manager of cable channel History.

-Bennett was named the network’s top programming executive in September 2015 after overseeing the relaunch of another A+E Networks channel, Bio, as FYI.
+Bennett was named History’s top programming executive in September 2015 after her success in overseeing the relaunch of another A+E Networks channel, Bio, as FYI.
 She took over for Dirk Hoogstra.

 The move will make Bennett’s successor History’s third president in as many years.
 In the interim, Paul Cabana, senior VP of programming, will oversee the channel until a successor is named.
 Cabana will report to A&E and History president Paul Buccieri.